jdwilson4/multi-node2vec/README.md

 - --dir [directory name]   : Absolute path to directory of correlation/adjacency matrix files in csv format.
 Note that each .csv should contain an adjacency matrix with columns and rows labeled by the node ID.
 - --output [filename]      : Absolute path to output file (no extension).
 - --d [dimensions]         : Dimensionality.
 Default is 100.
+- --walk_length [n]        : Length of each random walk for identifying multilayer neighborhoods.
+Default is 100.
-- --nbsize [n]             : Neighborhood / context size for running Skip Gram.
+- --window_size [w]        : Size of context window used for Skip Gram optimization.
 Default is 10.
 - --n_samples [samples]    : Number of times to sample a layer.
 Default is 1.
-- --w2v_iter [iter]        : Number of word2vec epochs
 - --w2v_workers [workers]  : Number of parallel worker threads.
 Default is 8.
 - --rvals [layer walk prob]: The unnormalized walk probability for traversing layers.
 Default is .25.
 - --pvals [return prob]    : The unnormalized walk probability of returning to a previously seen node.
 Default is 1.